-The graduate program in art therapy trains exceptionally skilled therapists whose professional practice is grounded in a broad understanding of current clinical art therapy, counseling, and trauma theories.
-Students are taught effective research and evaluation methodologies, clinical skills, and studio expertise, all within a diverse, integrative, and culturally-responsive format.
-The student-focused approach allows each student to cultivate a unique identity as an art therapist.
+The graduate program in art therapy trains highly skilled therapists whose professional practice is grounded in a broad understanding of current clinical art therapy, counseling, and trauma theories.
+Students are taught the application of effective research and evaluation methodologies, clinical skills, and studio expertise, within a diverse, integrative, and culturally-responsive format.
+The program's student-focused approach allows each student to cultivate a unique identity as an art therapist.

 Assistant Professors L. Garlock, J. Potash, T. Tripp (Teaching).